Police: Annapolis suspected killer sent threatening letters on day of shooting

 Anne Arundel County police said the letters were sent Thursday — the day of the shootings — and signed by Jarrod W. Ramos, the shotgun-toting suspect alleged to have fired the fatal shots in a spite-inspired rage over the newspaper's prior coverage of his harassment case against a woman.

 Sgt.
-Jacklyn Davis, a spokeswoman for Anne Arundel County police, said the letters were received Monday.
+Jacklyn Davis, a spokeswoman for Anne Arundel County police, confirmed that police have the letters in evidence.
 She says one was sent to the courthouse in Baltimore and a second was sent to the Maryland Court of Special Appeals.
 She says a third was sent to a law office.

 Tom Marquardt, the onetime publisher of the Capital Gazette, told the Associated Press at slain journalist Rob Hiaasen’s memorial Monday that Ramos, 38, sent one letter to a company lawyer on the day of the attack saying he was on his way to the newspaper “to kill as many people” as he could.